• Skip to primary navigation

 Conclusion:

-This Single Push Button ON OFF Relay Circuit is simple way to turn device ON and OFF.
+To conclude, this Single Push Button ON OFF Relay Circuit is simple way to turn device ON and OFF, as it uses transistors for control, capacitor for stability and LED for visual signal.

-Easy to build with basic parts on normal PCB and is good for small low voltage projects.
+Finally, easy to build with basic parts on normal PCB and is good for small low voltage projects.

-Filed Under: Transistor Circuits
+Filed Under: DIY Projects, Transistor Circuits

 About Admin-Lavi